alexalexyang/supermeowkat/src/pages/contact/contact.md

 ## Mailing list

 You're also welcome to sign up for our mailing list.
-We'll text you only when we have an exhibition.
+We'll text you only when we have an exhibition or calls for artwork.